 You may remember John Otway from his 1974 number 27 single “Really Free” and his 2002 number 9 single “Bunsen Burner”.
-If you haven’t, it’s because in between these moderate successes, Otway’s career was a process of lurching from disaster to disaster that has earned him the title of rock and roll’s biggest failure.
+If you haven’t, it’s because in between these moderate successes, Otway’s career lurched from disaster to disaster, earning him the title of rock and roll’s biggest failure.
 One could be forgiven for thinking that title would go to one of the rock stars who choked on their own vomit, but in comparison to Otway’s career those rockers are runaway champions.

 Archive footage shows his mother and friends admitting his lack of musical talent, so it’s his personality, and his outrageous live performances, that have made him the loved figure he is today.

 I was lucky enough to attend a screening of the film introduced by Otway himself, whose infectious energy was evident from the start.
 His upbeat enthusiasm is the reason for his incredibly loyal fan group that are completely responsible for the successes he has enjoyed over the last decade.
 He was thrilled at the turnout, with his documentary taking Diana‘s place in the biggest auditorium.
 That’s right, John Otway is more popular than Princess Diana.
 And what’s she achieved in the last ten years?

 This documentary looks at Otway’s career, from his breakout performance on The Old Grey Whistle Test, where he fell off an amp and landed on his crotch, to his first big single, through his subsequent commercial flops until his 2002 comeback.
 The human embodiment of turning a frown upside down, Otway has an incredible gift for converting failure into success, commercialising his status as a walking disaster and managing to maintain a public profile sufficient to have successful gigs at the Royal Albert Hall, a second single and now a movie.
 He’s a paragon of perseverance, a picture of persistence.